broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

 # 1.8.0
+2024-11-04 (Date of Last Commit)

+* Changed a flag in JoinMultiomeBarcodes task in H5adUtils.wdl to se CSI instead of TBI indexing in tabix command to support chromosomes larger than 512 Mbp.
+This task should not affect the paired-tag pipeline.

+# 1.8.0
 2024-10-23 (Date of Last Commit)

 * Updated the workflow to include a new expected_cells input parameter describing the number of cells used as input to the library preparation; this is passed to both the ATAC workflows and Optimus workflows and the default is set to 3000 cells